openml/OpenML/docs/docs/benchmark.md

     task_ids = list(tasks.keys())

     # create the benchmark suite
+    # the arguments are the alias, name, description, and list of task_ids, respectively.
     study = openml.study.create_benchmark_suite(None, "MidSize Suite", "illustrating how to create a benchmark suite", task_ids) study_id = study.publish()
     ```